bl2-doutorado/artigo-sbqs-2025/README.md

-# Towards an automated choice of topology for cloud application deployment based on FinOps practices
+# A-FinOps: a framework definition aiming to automate decision-making for multi-cloud application deployment

-This repository contains files and content introduced in the paper "Towards an automated choice of topology for cloud application deployment based on FinOps practices", and is organized this way:
+This repository contains files and content introduced in the paper "A-FinOps: a framework definition aiming to automate decision-making for multi-cloud application deployment", and is organized this way:

 ### Repository Content: